tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 The SLH-DSA algorithm on the other hand leverages the HORST (Hash to Obtain Random Subset with Trees) technique and remains the only hash based signature scheme that is stateless, thus avoiding all the complexities with state management.

-SLH-DSA is an advancement on SLH-DSA which reduces the signature sizes in SLH-DSA and makes it more compact.
+SLH-DSA is an advancement on SPHINCS which reduces the signature sizes in SPHINCS and makes it more compact.
 SLH-DSA was recently standardized by NIST.

 ## Code-Based Public-Key Cryptography {#code-based}